top of page

 On Feb.23rd & 24th, Women in AI & Robotics exhibited at the AI.BAY 2023 AI Congress at the Deutsche Museum.
 Thank you baiosphere for the invitation, we are pleased that diversity in technology - especially in AI and robotics - plays an important role in Bavaria's ArtificialIntelligence ecosystem.
 The Bavarian State Minister of Science, Markus Blume, the Minister for Digital Affairs, Judith Gerlach, and the Minister of Economic Affairs, Hubert Aiwanger, were in attendance and presented the outstanding potential of AI in Bavaria.
 One of the best highlights was finally meeting Bavaria’s Digital Minister Judith Gerlach, a true leader and role model.
 We were happy to meet with many of our partners, supporters and community members.

-Find our Linkedin post here
+Find our LinkedIn post here

 Women in AI & Robotics launches Youth program.